Oxygen sensors can be generally broken into 2 groups: oxygen sensors use to measure or monitor biological processes, and industrial oxygen sensors.

 For example, a trace oxygen sensor is designed to measure oxygen levels at the parts per million or parts per billion level.
 Trace oxygen sensors are used when even a small number of oxygen molecules are not desired in an industrial process.

-Another example where trace oxygen levels are desired is in food storage and packaging.
+Another example where trace oxygen levels measured is Modified Atmosphere Packaging.

 Like MAP, trace oxygen sensors are used in controlled atmosphere storage (CAS) to verify the oxygen levels in bulk food storage containers or grain silos.
 Low oxygen levels can be used to extend the life of stored bulk foods.